Windows RDS – Part 2 (Applications)

 In our previous post on Remote Desktop Services – Part 1, we had just completed installing Remote Desktop Services.

-Before we continue, just a reminder: your server hostname MUST be a full domain name (FQDN) that resolves e.g rdp01.mydomain.co.za.
+Before we continue, just a reminder: your server hostname MUST be a fully qualified domain name (FQDN) that resolves e.g. rdp01.mydomain.co.za.
 If it is not, the Remote application links will NOT work.